EMPTYVOID-DEV/GStore/README.md

 3. Generate an API key.
 4. Start using the API.

-## Future Enhancements (V2)

-- **Advanced Monitoring**: Integration with the ELK stack for comprehensive monitoring and logging.
-- **Scalability**:
-  - Request scaling using KEDA
-  - Support for distributed systems using NFS-based storage
-- **Adapters**: Enable GStore to act as a proxy for various external storage providers.

 ## License

 This project is licensed under the MIT License.
 For more details, refer to the [LICENSE](https://opensource.org/license/mit).